bitjson/chip-bcmr/readme.md

 Each identity in a metadata registry is represented by an `IdentityHistory` data structure, a map of ISO timestamps to [`IdentitySnapshot`](#identitysnapshots)s. `IdentityHistory` data structures allow clients to construct a timeline of the evolution of a particular identity, helping users recognize and disambiguate identities that have changed significantly since the user last interacted with that identity.

-Typically, the current identity information is the latest record when the keys (timestamps) are lexicographically sorted, but in cases where a [planned migration](#handling-identity-snapshot-migrations) has not yet begun (the snapshot's timestamp has not been reached), the immediately preceding record is considered the current identity.
+The current identity information is the snapshot associated with the latest timestamp reached.
+If no timestamp has yet been reached, the snapshot of the oldest timestamp is considered current.
+Future-dated timestamps indicate [planned migrations](#handling-identity-snapshot-migrations).

+This strategy allows wallets and other user interfaces to offer better experiences when an identity is rebranded, a token redenominated, or other important metadata is modified in a coordinated update.
+For example, a wallet may warn token holders of a forthcoming rebranding of fungible tokens they hold; after the change, the wallet may continue to offer prominent interface hints that the rebranded token identity was recently updated.

+Timestamps may be order by time via lexicographical sort.
+For determinism, it is recommended that implementations sort from newest to oldest in exported registry JSON files.

 #### Tags